azavea/raster-vision/docs/batch.rst

 Update Raster Vision configuration
 -----------------------------------

-Finally, make sure to update your :ref:`rv2_aws batch setup` with the Batch resources that were created.
+Finally, make sure to update your :ref:`aws batch setup` with the Batch resources that were created.

 Deploy new job definitions
 -----------------------------